Ayuto/EventScripts-Emulator/README.md

 5. Load the addon via ``es_load <your addon>``.

 Funny side note: You can also use the EventScripts API in Source.Python plugins.

+# Differences

+* es.getuserid() also works with SteamID3.
+A possible crash has also been fixed when using handles.

 # Note
 I took the original EventScripts libraries from the latest release and adapted them to work with Python 3.
 I have also removed the example addons like ``mugmod`` or ``slingshot`` to keep it simple.